jetrockets/attrio/README.md

 ## Usage

-Include Attrio into your class and then use `#define_attributes` block to declare you attributes.
+Include Attrio into your class and then use `#define_attributes` block to declare your attributes and collections.

 ```ruby
 class User